aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/12-web-performance.md

 - **preloading**: Downloads resources ahead of time and prioritizes them.
 Putting a `<link rel="preload" />` tag in your HTML preloads that resource ahead of time and puts it in the beginning of the network waterfall.
 - **prefetching**: Downloads an entire URL ahead of time, which would be something like a website URL.
 This is useful for pre-downloading the next page in your site you think the user is going to click on.

+> [!NOTE]
+> The key difference here: preloading is used for resources (CSS, images, JS) while prefetching is used for pages (HTML, URLs)

 **preloading**
 ****
+[**Preload**](https://developer.mozilla.org/docs/Web/HTML/Preloading_content) is a declarative fetch request that tells the browser to request a resource that is otherwise not discoverable by the browser's [preload scanner](https://web.dev/articles/preload-scanner), such as an image referenced by the [`background-image` property](https://developer.mozilla.org/docs/Web/CSS/background-image).

 It's important to preload resources on the internet, like google fonts, CDNs, and external stylesheets, all these external or internal resources that are needed for the functionality and appearance of your web app.

 Here are the attributes you should put on a `<link>` tag to make it preload a resource:

-- `rel="preload"` : declares the link tag as a preload link
+- `rel="preload"` : declares the link tag as a preload link, which the browser will then download and store it in the cache.
 - `href=` : the resource to preload
 - `as=` : tells the browser what type of resource you are preloading, like `"image"` , `"css"` , or `"font"`
 - `crossorigin`: needed if you are requesting a resource over the internet.
 Otherwise it should be omitted.